 Huffington Post Greece – Dec.
 09, 2019

-In order to handle this dossier correctly, one must understand the situation in both Ankara and the Libyan region.
-The Turkish government, despite threats and promises from allied Kurdish militias in northeast Syria, is continuing its “Source of Peace ” operation to create a safe zone along the Syrian-Turkish border, with US-Russian consent.
-This has created a state of confidence on the Turkish scene, with the exception of over-the-counter sanctions or negligible impact on the supply of Russian S-400s.
+In order to handle this file correctly, one must understand the situation in both Ankara and the Libyan region.
+The Turkish government, despite threats and promises from allied Kurdish militias in northeast Syria, is continuing its “Peace Spring” operation to create a safe zone along the Syrian-Turkish border, with US-Russian consent.
+This has created a state of confidence on the Turkish scene, especially after overcoming without sanctions or with negligible impact the supply of Russian S-400s.
 With this confidence Ankara felt the time was right to shake the waters of the eastern Mediterranean.

 Watching the statements of Greek officials and various analysts in recent days, they all looked like each other.
 They repeatedly talked about an illegal agreement because it ignores the existence of the Greek islands of Crete, Rhodes, etc., which cover a huge geographical area.
 However, this response is inadequate and confirms a great deal of ignorance of what is really happening in Libya in the last nine years.

 It is clear that statements of condemnation by the Greek government, European governments or even the European Parliament were not capable of stopping Ankara from its recent excesses.
 Gas exploration moves in the eastern Mediterranean last summer are a good example.
-Athens, then, has to re-read the scene and adjust its strategy accordingly.
+Therefore, Athens, has to re-read the scene and adjust its strategy accordingly.

 In politics one country is always faced with two options, there is no third.
 Either it will be the wolf, or it will be the sheep.
-Athena has adopted the policy of sheep in dealing with Turkey and Europe, in refugees, in hydrocarbons and in all dossiers over the past years.
-This policy has to change, otherwise the continuation will be more difficult and humiliating.
+Athens has adopted the policy of sheep in dealing with Turkey and Europe, in refugees issue, in hydrocarbons and in all files over the past years.
+This policy has to change, otherwise the future will be more difficult and humiliating.
 Therefore, the real and effective response to the Turkish movement is to communicate directly with General Haftar and not only with the Libyan parliament, inviting him to Athens and then signing a memorandum of understanding that will lay the foundation for drawing up sea borders. between the two countries.
 Thus, the Ankara Memorandum will be ink on paper in front of the paper in Athens’ hands.
-This will be a loud message that will make it clear that any Turkish escalation will face the appropriate Greek escalation.
-An eye for an eye.
+This will be a loud message making clear that any Turkish escalation will face the appropriate Greek escalation.
+Eye for an eye.